jonasrottmann/realm-browser/README.md

 }
 ```

+> ‼️ Make sure to use any version of this realm-browser from v0.0.8 and up only with a realm version in your project from 0.88.0 and up.

 ### Usage

 To initialize the Realm Browser add all classes which you want to see using the method below.
 Those classes must extend `RealmObject`.